apostrophecms-legacy/apostrophe-twitter/README.md

 By default the profile picture is present but hidden by CSS.
 You can override this by setting the `apos-tweet-profile-image` class to `display: block` at project level.
 The background image of that div is the user's profile picture.
 Keep in mind they are only 48x48.

+## aposTwitterReady

+Once the tweets have been fully loaded into the template, an event called 'aposTwitterReady' fires.
+If you are manipulating the tweets on the front-end, you will want to listen for aposTwitterReady, rather than other DOM events.
+If you don't, the tweets may take a few seconds to load and your wonderful functions will fire before the tweets are accessible.
+You can then target the twitter widget with a simple declaration.For example:

+  $('body').on('aposTwitterReady', '.apos-widget', function() {
+    $widget = $(this);

+    $widget.doAwesomeThings();

+  });

 Enjoy!